| ECMI Glossary of Water Related TermsA B C D

 unit volume (milligrams per liter, mg/l).
 There are one million milligrams of

+water in one liter.
 Perched water tables occur when a low

 permeability material, located above the water table, blocks or intercepts the